bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 }
 ```

 Now. let's look at something different.
-How do f
+How are `var` and `let` declarations different

 # How are function and block scopes maintained?